FilippoHoch/ScoutHouse/README.md

 - Run the test suite: `pytest -q`
 - Static analysis: `ruff check .` and `mypy app`
 - Security scan: `bandit -r app -ll`

+User registration is disabled unless you explicitly opt-in.
+For local testing, set `ALLOW_REGISTRATION=true` in `backend/.env`, restart the API, and use `POST /api/v1/auth/register` to create an account.

 #### Seed data